This is a list of health and human physiology courses. For more information, see Health and Human Physiology.

 Organ system approach to physiology in order to understand normal function of the human body from the submolecular and cellular levels to the whole organism; emphasis on the development of a mechanistic understanding of organ system function and integrated physiological function across systems to promote homeostatic regulation in the human body.
 Prerequisites: (HHP:1300 or BIOL:1141 or BIOL:1140 or BIOL:1411) and (CHEM:1070 or CHEM:1110).

-Use of organ system approach to understand human function from submolecular and cellular levels to the whole organism; emphasis on development of a mechanistic understanding of organ system function and integrated function across systems necessary for homeostatic regulation in the human body; experiential laboratory activities incorporate fundamental measurements of human physiological function, basic research methodologies, and presentation of experimental data.
+Mechanistic approach to understand organ system function and integrated function across systems as the basis for homeostatic regulation within the human body; experiential laboratory activities that incorporate fundamental measurements of human function and analysis, interpretation, and presentation of experimental findings.
 Prerequisites: (HHP:1300 or BIOL:1141 or BIOL:1140 or BIOL:1411) and (CHEM:1070 or CHEM:1110).
+Recommendations: one semester of human anatomy, and one semester of statistics or biostatistics.

-Experiential laboratory activities incorporating fundamental measurements of human physiological function; basic research methodologies and data analysis; presentation of experimental data.
+Experiential laboratory activities that incorporate fundamental measurements of human function and analysis, interpretation, and presentation of experimental findings.
 Prerequisites: HHP:3500.
+Recommendations: one semester of statistics or biostatistics.

 Major global health threats in the United States and abroad; impact of culture, history, economics on health disparities; approaches, programs, policies to remedy them.
-Requirements: junior or senior standing, or certificate student.
 Same as GHS:3850.

 Theoretical foundations, empirical research support, and application of motivational interviewing; how people make changes with regard to health behaviors, how health professionals can support positive change, barriers to change process, empowerment and autonomy, intrinsic motivation, applications of motivational interviewing; theory and research; motivational interviewing for health behavior change; extensive applied practice of motivational interviewing techniques and group work to practice skills; discussion and application of techniques, research, and practical knowledge.